NethServer/nethsecurity-docs/nat.rst

 Netmap
 ======

-Netmap os a NAT technique that offers 1:1 network-wide translation without changing the individual host addresses.
+Netmap is a NAT technique that offers 1:1 network-wide translation without changing the individual host addresses.
 This means it could map an entire private network (e.g., 192.168.1.0/24) to a another network (e.g., 10.5.6.0/24) at once, eliminating the need to manually configure individual NAT rules for each device.

-**Example** In some cases, the remote and local networks of a Net to Net VPN may overlap.
-This makes it impossible to route traffic between the two networks.
+**Example** 2 firewalls, A and B holding a VPN tunnel between Networks A and B, local and remote networks are overlapping (192.168.1.0/24), so this makes it impossible to route traffic between them.
-The overlap can be
+Translate A and B networks onto two alternative networks can solve the problem so that there are no overlapping networks.

-Networks A and B are overlapping (192.168.0.0/24).
-They will be translated to networks 10.1.1.0/24 and 10.2.2.0/24 in order to be able to communicate:
+Let's use this translation scheme.

-* Network A: 192.168.0.0/24 -> is translated to -> Network C: 10.1.1.0/24
+* Network A: 192.168.1.0/24 -> is translated to -> Network ALT_A: 10.1.1.0/24
-* Network B: 192.168.0.0/24 -> is translated to -> Network D: 10.2.2.0/24
+* Network B: 192.168.1.0/24 -> is translated to -> Network ALT_B: 10.2.2.0/24

-A host in network A trying to reach a host in network B will contact not the real IP but its translated network dual (only the last octet remains the same).
+A host in network A trying to reach a host in network B must not contact the real IP but its translated network (only the last octet remains the same).
-For example, the host 192.168.0.10 from the network A wanting to reach 192.168.0.20 in network B will actually need to contact the IP 10.2.2.20.
+For example, the host 192.168.1.10 from the network A wanting to reach 192.168.0.20 in network B must contact the IP 10.2.2.20 instead.
-Before the request exits firewall A, the source of the packet will be rewritten to the IP 10.1.1.10 to eliminate every routing issue on network B. The same process will occur for the returning packets.
+Before the request exits firewall A (FW-A), the source of the packet will be rewritten by FW-A to the ALT_IP 10.1.1.10 to eliminate every routing issue on network B. The same process will occur for the returning packets.

 **Solution** The problem can be solved by using netmap to translate the traffic to a different private network.
 This allows the traffic to be routed correctly.